-Born in Halifax, Nova Scotia, Sunyata. in 2010 obtained her YALE University post grade in Advanced Health Care Management, cum laude, in Cape Town, South Africa.
-She attended Glasgow University in Scotland, the University of Cork in Ireland and Saint Mary’s University in Halifax, receiving a degree in International Development Studies.
-She is also trained in International Wildlife Rehabilitation and Teaching English as a Second language.
+Born in Halifax, Nova Scotia, 1979.
+She is the recipient of the 1st Red Cross Young Humanitarian Award in Nova Scotia Canada.
+Sunyata graduated from YALE ‘s School of Public Health /FPD Advanced Health Care Management program, cum laude, in Cape Town, South Africa.
+She attended Glasgow University in Scotland, the University of Cork in Ireland and Saint Mary’s University in Halifax, receiving a degree in International Development Studies plus various other youth and global health certifications.

 Alison Pluim Maerz (Seaforth, Nova Scotia/UK)- Board Member & volunteer PR Officer

 Despite being an existential migrant, Alison claims home as Seaforth, Nova Scotia where she and her totally hawt! and spirited husband Leland live on the idyllic coastline of Atlantic Canada in a post-and-beam wood house (including a lilac bush, laundry line, old barn, and wood stove).
 They are currently considering adopting some sheep to graze in the field.

 Alison’s education includes a B.Sc.
 Psychology, B.Ed.
 Elementary Education, and M.Ed.
 Counselling.
 She has focused further training in resilience and trauma growth.
 In 2006 she attended Narrative Therapy training at Dulwich Center, Australia for practitioners working with traumatized persons, and looks forward to more education from the Isreali Center for the Treatment of Psychotrauma in Jerusalem this summer.